London Acupuncture Therapy

 The cost of acupuncture often can be covered by health insurance.
 Mark is a registered provider with some private health insurers.

-CLICK HERE TO CONTACT US NOW to find out if you are covered for acupuncture therapy under the NHS
+CLICK HERE TO CONTACT US NOW if you have any questions about the costs of acupuncture treatment

 As well as being an effective treatment for specific conditions, acupuncture therapy can enhance general well-being.
 Patients who have come for treatment for unrelated issues, often report improved sleep, digestion, and energy levels.
 Acupuncture is holistic and treats the whole person – mind, body, and spirit – and by reconciling these, can enable us to remain healthy and to perform at our peak.

 Acupuncture Therapy and Conventional Medicine

 Acupuncture therapy is carried out over a million times a year by conventional medical professionals in this country, over half on the NHS.
 Since 2003, the World Health Organization has recommended acupuncture as a complementary therapy for a wide variety of conditions.
 At London Acupuncture Therapy, Mark likes to work closely alongside conventional medicine practitioners to achieve the best possible outcomes for clients.